Litemage/tstamper/README.md

 # TSTAMPER

-`TSTAMPER` (Pronounced "tee-stamper") is a super simple command line utility written in the [rust](https://www.rust-lang.org) programming language for quickly retrieving the current unix timestamp.
+`TSTAMPER` (Pronounced "tee-stamper") is a super simple command line utility written in the [rust](https://www.rust-lang.org) programming language for quickly retrieving the current timestamp in different formats.
 I wrote this program to avoid continually opening a browser and typing in google just to snag the current timestamp.

-**Future Features**

-In time, I intend on adding the following features:

-- Support for ISO 8601 formatting
-- Support for local timezones

 # Install